 Dave and Meg started the club, practicing in Ten Hills Park in Somerville, MA.
 Later, Boston Jedi moved its practices to MIT in Cambridge.

 Beginners' Nights are held the first 2 weeks of a rehearsal schedule.
-Check out our Facebook Page for upcoming Beginners' Nights, which will always be on a Thursday night, from 7:30-9:00pm, at MIT.
+Check out our Facebook or Meetup for upcoming Beginners' Nights, which will always be on a Thursday night, from 7:30-9:00pm, at MIT.

 For a Beginners' Night, all you need to do is just show up!
 Dress comfortably; layers is recommended, as you may get warm as we move around.
 We will have loaner sabers, as we do not expect new members to have their own stunt saber.